List of FC Crotone seasons

 F.C.
-Crotone is an Italian professional football club based in Crotone, Calabria, who play their matches in Stadio Marc'Antonio Bentegodi.
+Crotone is an Italian professional football club based in Crotone, Calabria, who play their matches in Stadio Ezio Scida.
 The club was formed in 1910, and the club's formal debut in an official league was in 1945.
 Before that time they played several amateur tournaments.

 The club has won the Serie C1 once.

 This list details the club's achievements in major competitions, and the top scorers for each season.
 Top scorers in bold were also the top scorers in the Italian league that season.
 Records of local or regional competitions are not included due to them being considered of less importance.